el4vdev/discord-boost-bot/README.md

 🔥 NEW UNBOOST OPTION 🔥

-I cleand this boost bot which previosly had a malware that steals files.
+I cleand this boost bot which previosly had a malware tha.t steals files.
 This version is fully cleaned, your welcome to check it, its open source.

 Features